ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-ca.md

 ---
 title: 'Configuring the vRack between the Public Cloud and a Dedicated Server'
 slug: vrack-pci-ds
-excerpt: 'Find out how to configure private networking between a Public Cloud instance and a Dedicated Server.'
+excerpt: 'Find out how to configure private networking between a Public Cloud instance and a Dedicated Server'
 section: 'Network Management'
 ---